 Please be aware that all vacation rental properties managed by Prestige, are individually owned.
 The business of Prestige is to operate as a trustworthy and professional intermediary between Prestige’s most important and only two types of clients: namely, between the Guests and the Accommodation Owners.

-The answer to “Question 3” (= the newly introduced Rebate Policy, read it here above) relies fully on Prestige’s Fair Business Policy that is applied when “a circumstance has arisen that was not realistically foreseen when the (vacation rental) agreement was established between parties (e.g., the Guest and the Accommodation Owner)”, which is certainly how the current coronavirus situation can be described.
+The Rebate Policy (read it here above) that was implemented to minimize the impact of the ongoing pandemic on our customers, relies fully on Prestige’s Fair Business Policy that is applied when “a circumstance has arisen that was not realistically foreseen when the (vacation rental) agreement was established between parties (e.g., the Guest and the Accommodation Owner)”; after all, this is certainly how the current coronavirus situation can be described.

 On February 29, 2020, Prestige has thus proactively created and published the above new Rebate Policy, thereby trying to imagine (?) all possible scenarios of cancellations related to the coronavirus pandemic, and thereby offering on ALL applied cancellation fees (depending on each case) a rebate value varying from 50% up to 100% of the applied cancellation fee.
 Many Guests (e.g. from the USA and Canada) to date are still choosing not to cancel their future travel plans and will come to enjoy their vacation in Aruba if still possible.
 Many Guests are even making new bookings for later this year.
 For those Guests who decide to (or, due to restrictions, have to) cancel or postpone their future travel plans, please know that we do have full understanding of their personal, regional, national or international motives.
 Bear in mind though that – were it not for the above new Rebate Policy – only the standard Cancellation Policy would be applicable as per rental agreement which, in short, would mean: